The IB at UCC

 From Senior Kindergarten and up, IB Programmes inspire students to be inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.
 These 10 qualities, which comprise the “IB Learner Profile,” are embodied in UCC’s core values, as outlined in our Strategic Directions, of Learning, Pluralism, Service, Community and Wellbeing.

 The International Baccalaureate Organization authorized UCC to provide the Diploma Programme in 1995.
-The Primary Years Programme (PYP) was authorized in 2004.
-Building on our leadership in boys’ learning and IB education, UCC is now finalizing the implementation of the Middle Years Programme (MYP).
-Currently a “candidate school” for authorization of the MYP, in the 2019–20 school year UCC's goal is to become the first boys’ school in North America to be an IB Continuum World School.
-The MYP is an ideal bridge to the IB Diploma Programme, for boys in Years 6 to 10.
+The Primary Years Programme (PYP) was authorized in 2004 and the Middle Years Programme (MYP) was authorized in 2020.
+UCC is the first boys’ school in North America to be an IB Continuum World School.